hyperjumptech/monika/docs/src/pages/guides/cli-options.md

 monika -i 1,3,1,2,4,5,7,7
 ```

-The above example will run probe id 1, 3, 1, 2, 4, 5, 7, 7 in that order.
+The above example will run probe id 1, 3, 1, 2, 4, 5, 7, 7 in that order just once.
 All id must be valid ids on the configuration file.
+You can combine the `--id` flag with the `-r` repeat flag to continuously repeat the specific ids.

 ## Logging